nelvadas/MulticloudAppWithGDK/README.md

-# MulticloudAppWithGDK
+# Accelerating Multicloud Application SLDC  With Graal Development Kit

-This repository demonstrate how to build test and deploy a Multicloud  with GraalVM Development Kit for Micronaut (GDK) It is divided in two independent GDK  projects
+This repository demonstrate how to build test and deploy a Multicloud  with [GraalVM Development Kit for Micronaut](https://graal.cloud/gcn/) (GDK)
+It is divided in two independent GDK  projects
 1. ImageGeneratorGatewayFn
 2. GraalPictureStorage